graceeunbekim/Problem-Solving/README.md

 # Problem Solving
-> I like tackling problems when there are freedom to design, to explore my creativity, and to constnatly evolve rather than accepting the current solution.
+> I like tackling problems when there are freedom to design, to explore my creativity, and to constantly evolve rather than accepting the current solution.
 I think of problem solving as 'appreciating an art masterpiece and analyzing it'; it's not similar to solving a math problem.
 It requires creativity, some background information, and breaking it down to sub components and putting them together after all.

 | Problems     | Language           |
 | ------------- |:-------------:|